smunchang/hexaus_sample/README.md

 ```

 ## Purchase Item
-If user have enough balance to purchase item, "purchase dialog" will be shown.
+If a user has enough balance to purchase item, "purchase dialog" will be shown.
 Or if balance is insufficent, "topup dialog" will be shown.

 ```
 ex)